 “Pup-Pet” is about a little girl who wants a pet more than anything, but her father won’t allow her to have one.
 He simply doesn’t allow pets under any circumstances, but he’s not presented as a cartoonishly coldhearted figure.
 He otherwise seems like a pretty cool dad.
 Because she can’t have pets of her own, she spends a lot of time in her secret playroom, which is basically a little fort she’s made for herself, where she talks to these cartoony imaginary animal friends.
 The more time she spends in there, the more her imagination grows and the more animal friends she makes.

 Until he father notices the smell and discovers that this special playroom is filled with dead animals.
 The girl hasn’t been making imaginary friends, she’s been killing neighborhood pets and stringing their bodies up in her fort so that she could have pets of her very own.
-It’s some pure Tales from the Crypt shit and I absolutely love it, especially for a comic that could often be pretty tame.
+It’s some pure Tales from the Crypt and I absolutely love it, especially for a comic that could often be pretty tame.

 Issues #13-16 are pretty much the masterstroke of the series, I think, because right after that issue it jumps back into an honest-to-goodness Fright Night story that’s exactly what I would have wanted Fright Night Part III to be had it ever been made.
 This arc brilliantly ties back into Peter Vincent’s roots as a character primarily inspired by Peter Cushing, who was defined by his friend and onscreen rival Christopher Lee.
 Realizing that Peter needed the Lee to his Cushing, they introduced his old co-star Boris Christopher.

 Peter ropes Charley and his girlfriend Natalia into joining him at an acting retreat using hypnotherapy to produce an immersive production of Dracula.
 Naturally, Peter is cast as Van Helsing and Boris is cast as Count Dracula himself.
-Evil Ed, pure to form, sees an opportunity to just come in and fuck things up for no other reason than the sake of fucking things up, by turning the actor playing Dracula into an actual vampire.
+Evil Ed, pure to form, sees an opportunity to just come in and mess things up for no other reason than the sake of messing things up, by turning the actor playing Dracula into an actual vampire.